open-covid-19/data/README.md

 your project here.

 ## Use the data

+The data is available as CSV and JSON files, which are published in Github Pages so they can be served directly to Javascript applications without the need of a proxy to set the correct headers for CORS and content type.
+Even if you only want the CSV files, using the URL served by Github Pages is preferred in order to avoid caching issues and potential, future breaking changes.

+For the purpose of making the data as easy to use as possible, there is a [master](#master) table which contains the columns of all other tables joined by `key` and `date`.
+However, performance-wise, it may be better to download the data separately and join the tables locally.

 Each table has a full version as well as subsets with only the last 30, 14, 7 and 1 days of data.
 The full version is accessible at the URL described [in the table above](#open-covid-19-dataset).
 The subsets can be found by appending the number of days to the path.
 For example, the subsets of